TheTomyLV/cbl_project/README.md

     - [X] Camera
     - [ ] Collisions
     - [X] Input
-    - [ ] Sounds
+    - [X] Sounds
     - [ ] Better camera
     - [X] Sprite assets are loaded in at start

 - [ ] Networking
+    - [ ] Client checks if it can connect to server
     - [X] Both players are rendered on screen
     - [X] Both players input work and they can see each other move around
-    - [ ] Players can shoot bullets and both players see the bullets
+    - [X] Players can shoot bullets and both players see the bullets
     - [ ] Handle player disconnects
-    - [ ] Server owned entities
+    - [X] Server owned entities

 - [ ] Enemies(Enemies is an abstract class that can be extended, for example add stronger units, ranged units etc.)
-    - [ ] Enemies randomly spawn around for all clients
+    - [X] Enemies randomly spawn around for all clients
-    - [ ] Enemies can take damage
+    - [X] Enemies can take damage
-    - [ ] Enemies can die
+    - [X] Enemies can die
     - [ ] Enemies move towards players
     - [ ] Enemies can attack player